TANYA'S

 When you reach the vet, and bloodwork and other tests are run, you will usually be told that your cat's bloodwork values are very high.
 This occurs because severe dehydration artificially inflates most of the values.

-I cannot emphasise this enough: it does not matter how bad your cat's values are at initial diagnosis, particularly if s/he is severely dehydrated.
+I cannot emphasise this enough: it does not matter how bad your cat's bloodwork values are at initial diagnosis, particularly if s/he is severely dehydrated.
 You have to wait and see what they look like when the cat has been stabilised.
-My Thomas's BUN was 241 at initial diagnosis (the top of the range was 36) yet he pulled through.
+My Thomas's BUN was 241 mg/dl at initial diagnosis (the top of the range was 36 mg/dl) yet he pulled through.

 The cat may continue to exhibit a loss of appetite, so it is essential that sh/e eats, via assist feeding if necessary.
-Since cats with high BUN tend to have problems with stomach acid, ask the vet to treat this too.
+Since cats with high BUN levels tend to have problems with nausea and gastric hyperacidity, ask the vet to treat for that too.

-A cat with high bloodwork may also have anaemia, and will almost certainly have high phosphorus levels.
+A cat with high bloodwork will almost certainly have high phosphorus levels, and may also have anaemia, though anaemia may not be apparent in blood tests until the dehydration has been corrected.
 Hypertension (high blood pressure) may also be present.
 Treatment needs to be started for all of these as appropriate.
-I do not advise starting Fortekor treatments for cats with high creatinine levels.
+I do not advise starting benazepril (Fortekor) treatments for cats with high creatinine levels because this medication may cause a worsening of kidney values when first begun (see Treatments).

 Your cat may still have high numbers when you bring him/her home, but don't panic, they may continue to fall with a home treatment programme, as happened to our Thomas.
 Once your cat is home, you can follow the advice for the stable cat below.